axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng.8.md

 ## Description

-This manual page is only an abstract, for the complete documentation of {{% productparam "abbrev" %}}, see the [{{% productparam "abbrev" %}} Documentation page](https://support.oneidentity.com/syslog-ng-premium-edition/technical-documents/)[{{% productparam "abbrev" %}} Documentation page](https://www.syslog-ng.com/).
+This manual page is only an abstract, for the complete documentation of {{% param "product.abbrev" %}}, see the [{{% param "product.abbrev" %}} Documentation page](https://support.oneidentity.com/syslog-ng-premium-edition/technical-documents/)[{{% param "product.abbrev" %}} Documentation page](https://www.syslog-ng.com/).

-The {{% productparam "ose" %}} application is a flexible and highly scalable system logging application.
-Typically, {{% productparam "ose" %}} is used to manage log messages and implement centralized logging, where the aim is to collect the log messages of several devices on a single, central log server.
-The different devices - called syslog-ng clients - all run {{% productparam "ose" %}}, and collect the log messages from the various applications, files, and other sources.
-The clients send all important log messages to the remote {{% productparam "ose" %}} server, where the server sorts and stores them.
+The {{% param "product.ose" %}} application is a flexible and highly scalable system logging application.
+Typically, {{% param "product.ose" %}} is used to manage log messages and implement centralized logging, where the aim is to collect the log messages of several devices on a single, central log server.
+The different devices - called syslog-ng clients - all run {{% param "product.ose" %}}, and collect the log messages from the various applications, files, and other sources.
+The clients send all important log messages to the remote {{% param "product.ose" %}} server, where the server sorts and stores them.